 Do I really need a smart controller?

 If you want to stop wasting water and money, yes.
-A basic smart controller adjusts for season, weather, and plant type automatically.
+A basic smart controller adjusts automatically for season, weather, and plant type.
 They pay for themselves in 2-3 years through water savings alone.
-Older mechanical timers are fine if you're disciplined about reprogramming them monthly, but most people aren't.
+Older mechanical timers work if you reprogram them monthly, but most people don't.

 Get Your Sprinkler System Right

-A well-designed sprinkler system keeps your landscape healthy, keeps your water bill reasonable, and keeps you from thinking about it every week.
+A good sprinkler system keeps your landscape healthy, keeps your water bill low, and keeps you from worrying about it.
 That's the goal.
-If you're in Phoenix's East Valley and need a sprinkler installed, upgraded, or fixed, Book Online or contact The Toolbox Pro to schedule a site visit.
-We'll walk through what you've got and what makes sense for your yard.
+If you're in Phoenix's East Valley and need a sprinkler installed, upgraded, or fixed, Book Online to schedule a site visit.
+We'll go through what you have and what makes sense for your yard.

 Frequently Asked Questions